 I Am Not Shazam: Ever since the show came out and generated more interest in the books many people have ventured into libraries and bookstores asking for the "Game of Thrones Books".
 Of course, newer printings of the older books and all new books have "Game of Thrones, The Hit Original Series From HBO" stamped on them now, anyway.

 Joffrey.
-One of the biggest douches in the series, but so fun to loathe.
+One of the biggest douches in the series, but so very fun to loathe with a passion.

-A more amiable example would be Tywin Lannister, who generates admiration because of his badass aura and his history of being a rather effective battle commander and leader.
+A more amiable example would be Tywin Lannister, who generates admiration because of his badass aura and his history of being a rather effective battle commander and leader, who can keep a leash on Joffrey.
 He's of course balanced out for his cold attitude and his unfair treatment of his son Tyrion.

 Randyll Tarly became the fandom's answer to the Chuck Norris Facts fad.
 Tarly is a fairly tough customer in the series, but nothing close to the level that fans playfully describe him.

 Jaime Lannister is known within the world as one of, if not the best, swordsmen around.
 The 2010 suvudu.com "cage matches" between fictional characters drew a large contingent of supporters for Jaime, who bested Hermione Granger and Cthulhu, among others, before facing off against The Wheel of Time's Crystal Dragon Jesus, Rand al'Thor.
 Martin wrote short descriptions of how he thought Jaime would win, which usually relied on Tyrion providing him a gameplan.